Supreme Court sides with the Consumer Financial Protection Bureau, spurning a conservative attack

 While the U.S. Chamber of Commerce and some other business interests backed the payday lenders, mortgage bankers and other sectors regulated by the CFPB cautioned the court to avoid a broad ruling that could unsettle the markets.

 In 2020, the court decided another CFPB case, ruling that Congress had improperly insulated the head of the bureau from removal.
-The justices said the director could be replaced by the president at will, but allowed the agency to continue to operate.
+The justices said the director could be replaced by the president at will but allowed the bureau to continue to operate.

 Follow the AP’s coverage of the U.S. Supreme Court at https://apnews.com/hub/us-supreme-court.